 Testamentary trust: An arrangement that assigns a trustee to hold assets upon specific conditions that are outlined in a last will and testament on behalf of a legatee upon the testator’s death.
 A trust specifies when and under which conditions the legatee may inherit the asset(s).
 A trust is often used to hold inheritances for minor children until they reach the age of majority.

-Trustee: A trusted individual appointed in your will who holds your succession assets in trust until distributing them to your legatees.
+Trustee: A trusted individual appointed in your will who holds your succession assets in trust until distributing them to your legatees.Â

 Tutor: A person or people who will assume legal, moral and financial responsibility for your children if you and your spouse pass away.
 Tutor(s) are usually a family member or close friend.

 Will in front of witnesses (also known as an attested will): A non-notarial will.
-A will in front of witnesses can be created by a lawyer, or via a platform like Willful (with our $99 plan).
+A will in front of witnesses can be created by a lawyer, or via a platform like Willful (with our $99 legal will).
 This type of will must be signed & witnessed in order to make it legally valid, and it requires probate after you pass away.

 Will registration: The process of registering your will with one of the two provincial registries.
 Notarial wills are registered with the Chambre des notaires, and lawyer-drafted wills are registered with the Barreau du Québec.